terra-farm/terraform-provider-octopus/README.md

 # terraform-octopus
-A provisioner plugin for Terraform that installs and configures an Octopus Deploy tentacle.
+A plugin for Terraform to control Octopus Deploy.